KazBarker/SP25_DS5111_nrg6cb/ERD/ERD_report.md

 # Gainers Compilation Report
 ## Introduction
-This report describes the "gainers" stock data, including data collection, data processing, and use cases.
+This report describes the "gainers" stock data, including data collection, data processing, use cases, and future recommendations for the project.
 These data are collected with the intent to identify useful trends and patterns in the top daily gainers identified by several financial websites.
-These trends and patterns could be used in the future to help inform shareholders' of the reliability of information sources (WSJ, Yahoo, and Stock Analysis) and provide data for stock trading and investing actions.
+These trends and patterns could be used to help inform shareholders' of the reliability of information sources (WSJ, Yahoo, and Stock Analysis) and provide data for stock trading and investing actions.

 ## Use Cases
 * Assess data source consistency: